Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 To configure TDE column or tablespace encryption, you do not need the

 ADMINISTER KEY MANAGEMENT privileges.
-You must have the following additional privileges to create TDE policies on tables and tablespaces:
+You must have the following additional privileges to encrypt table columns and tablespaces:

 Transparent Data Encryption can be applied to individual columns or entire tablespaces.